PlaidCloud/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 You can also discover and install kubectl plugins available in the open source using [Krew](https://krew.dev/).
-Krew is a plugin manager maintained by the Kubernetes SIG CLI community.
+Krew is a plugin manager maintained by the PlaidCloud SIG CLI community.

 {{< caution >}}
 Kubectl plugins available via the Krew [plugin index](https://krew.sigs.k8s.io/plugins/)